Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Detailed results

-We also observed that our GPI-LS framework, which uses a policy-based approach (MOPPO), is computationally more efficient than the value-based GPI-LS \cite{sample_eff} as implemented in \cite{felten2023toolkit}.
+\paragraph{Execution time} We observed that our GPI-LS MOPPO framework is computationally more efficient than GPI-LS based on DQN \cite{sample_eff} as implemented in \cite{felten2023toolkit}.
 In our RL environment for truck driving, training the latter for $7.5 \times 10^{5}$ steps required approximately 35 hours, whereas the same training using our framework completed in roughly 30 hours.
-Experiments were conducted on a Linux cluster with two AMD EPYC 7763 64-core processors.
+Experiments were conducted on a Linux cluster node equipped with a single NVIDIA A100-SXM4 GPU (80 GB memory) and a dual-socket 48-core AMD EPYC 7642 CPU.

+\paragraph{Evaluation metrics} \autoref{tab:eval_comp} reports two evaluation metrics: Expected Utility and Mean Utility, evaluated over a set of 50 sampled evaluation weights, during different training checkpoints.

+\paragraph{Expected Utility} Expected Utility evaluates the expected maximum scalarized return over a distribution of weights, computed from a set of value vectors ${\mathcal{V}} = \{\mathbf{v}^\pi\}$ corresponding to learned policies.

+\paragraph{Mean Utility} Mean utility evaluates the average scalarized return $\mathbf{v}_i$ obtained by the policy conditioned by each test preference $\mathbf{w}_i$: